 The winner of the third draw is Jason Brummell, winner of a copy of Paul Murphy presents The Return of Jazz Club double vinyl.

-The winner of the rare double vinyl copy of This Is Mod is Gordon Doherty.
+The winner of the fourth draw and the rare double vinyl copy of This Is Mod is Gordon Doherty.

-The winner of the Vespa Style and Passion hardback book is Lee Roberts.
-Expect it in the post soon.
+The winner of the fifth draw and the Vespa Style and Passion hardback book is Lee Roberts.